You must have JavaScript enabled to use this website.

 Raspberry picking in July

-Go organic.
-Protect pollinators and wildlife by using organic methods of weed control.
-Neudorff WeedFree Plus and Neudorff Organic Moss & Algae Killer utilise Pelargonic acid, an organic approved extract from plants in the Pelargonium family, rather than harmful chemicals.
-Use organic feed like Vitax Organic Rose Food, Neudorff Organic Rose Feed and Neudorff Organic Tomato Feed.
+Protect pollinators and wildlife by using organic methods of weed control and feeding plants.
 Our gardens are biodiverse ecosystems so keep them healthy and let nature do the work organically!

 Bumble Bee on Hidcote Lavender

-Spend more time gardening.
-This is the most important resolution of them all.
-Modern life can be busy, but try to make time to enjoy your garden.
-Gardening is immensely beneficial for your mental and physical well-being, so get out in the garden and feel energised.
-Take stock of what you achieved last year, and look forward to a fabulous new year equally full of plants and possibilities.
+Modern life can be busy but try to make time to enjoy your garden.
+Gardening is immensely beneficial for our mental and physical well being so get out in the garden and feel energised.
+Take stock of what you have achieved in 2022 and look forward to a fabulous new year full of plants and new possibilities.

 Back to top